-- The Boys & Girls Club of Greater Salem serves over 300 kids, ages 5 through 18 each day in three locations.
+The Boys & Girls Club of Greater Salem serves over 500 kids annually, ages 5 through 18 each day in three locations.

 Our members come from a range of backgrounds, and our diversity give the club its unique character, making it a special place for all.

 Part of a Strong Network of Clubs, Improving Children's Lives